WajahatFit/Apple-Clone-Front-End/README.md

 - User can remove products from the cart
 - User can checkout
 - User can pay
-- User can search for specific product

 ### Backlog

-- User can send gifts
-- User can share a specific product to the social media via link
 - User can reserve products
 - User can chat with apple staff
 - User can Search for a Apple store